Musical Directors and Conductors

 Greg Beardsell is a leading light in music education and performance.
-He is Musical Director of the Irish Youth Choir, Associate Musical Director of the National Youth Choirs of Great Britain and Artistic Director of the Ulster Youth Choir.
-He has been Musical Director of the Wooburn Singers, a choir established by Richard Hickox, since 2005.
+He is Musical Director of the Irish Youth Choir, Deputy Artistic Director of the National Youth Choirs of Great Britain and Artistic Director of the Ulster Youth Choir.
+He was Musical Director of the Wooburn Singers, a choir established by Richard Hickox, from 2005 to 2013.
 He works extensively as an adjudicator, composer, arranger, workshop leader, conducting tutor and presenter.

 Between 2004 and 2009 Greg was Music Director of the Bournemouth Symphony Chorus and collaborated on many successful recording projects, including Finzi’s Intimations of Immortality, Elgar’s The Music Makers (Grammy Award nominated), Orff’s Carmina Burana and the final choral creation of the late David Fanshawe, Pacific Song.